The contractor becomes an employee of the umbrella company for completing series of assignments with various agencies or clients

 The contractor always remains an employee of the umbrella company for the series of assignments they undertake.
 Hence there is no administration or paperwork required as everything is dealt by the umbrella company.
 This structure is suitable for contractors who are just starting out, expected to contract for a short duration like six months or earning less than £15/hour.

 Regardless of the benefits, an umbrella company is not the best solution for everyone.
 There is an extensive dependency on the umbrella company as they are responsible to collect money on your behalf and then pay you.
 As a contractor, nothing is under your control.
-Apart from control, the biggest drawback is its less tax-efficient to operate via an umbrella as ultimately you are an employee and subject to Tax & NI.
-Further your status may also appear as less established in the eyes of your client or agency.

 How Umbrella Works?

 UMBRELLA COMPANY SIGNS A BUSINESS CONTRACT